Infant formula stockpile for the U.S. suggested by FDA chief - NewsBreak

 If the “FDA had insight into the supply chains and how they fit together,” Califf said, “the likelihood we would need the stockpile would be quite low.”

-The post Infant formula stockpile for the U.S. suggested by FDA chief appeared first on Nebraska Examiner .
+The post Infant formula stockpile for the U.S. suggested by FDA chief appeared first on Florida Phoenix .

 Comments / 0